Swami Yogananda: Influence of Ramakrishna

 After his marriage, Yogin met Ramakrishna again when the latter called him, and he once again began to frequent Dakshineswar to further his spiritual aspirations.
 Even after his marriage, Yogin was indifferent to worldly affairs, and hence that became the prime focus of the teaching of Ramakrishna towards him.
 Once, when Yogin bought a faulty cooking pan from market by trusting the shopkeeper, he was severely reprimanded by his master.
 Another time, Ramakrishna rebuked him when he heard that Yogin had not protested against a group of fellow passengers on a boat when they maligned Ramakrishna.
 On another occasion he asked Yogin to return the goods bought from a shop which had given him lesser quantity.
 This was a part of Ramakrishna's method to develop his disciples holistically, as he often said, "A man may aspire to be religious, but he need not be a fool."

 Yogin also tested Ramakrishna in his own way as he was critical and analytical in nature, but every time he was proved wrong and these incidents finally established his unwavering faith on his master.
 Afterwards when Ramakrishna was ill, he was one of the regular attendants by his bedside.

 Influence of Sarada Devi

-After the passing away of Ramakrishna, Yogin accompanied the widow Sarada Devi, the holy mother and spiritual consort of Ramakrishna, to Vrindaban.
+After the death of Ramakrishna, Yogin accompanied the widow Sarada Devi, the holy mother and spiritual consort of Ramakrishna, to Vrindaban.
 There he was initiated by her in Kalababu's Kunja, an ashrama established by Balaram Bose, a householder devotee of Ramakrishna, and thus he became the first disciple of Sarada Devi.
 After coming back to Bengal he became an attendant to the holy mother and her women disciples, including Yogin Ma and Golap Ma.
 He accompanied Sarada Devi to Puri along with Swami Brahmananda and looked after her when she stayed in various places in Calcutta, from 1888 to 1899.
 Sarada Devi used to call him affectionately as "Chhele Yogen" or the "boy Yogen".